-Three Measures to Secure Your Website
+Three Measures for Secure Checkout on Your Website

-It’s beyond time to move on from HTTP – at least in the world of e-commerce and payments.
+It’s beyond time to move on from HTTP – at least in the world of e-commerce, secure checkout and payments.
 Last September, Google announced that starting this year, its Chrome browser would begin marking HTTP sites that transmit payment card information or passwords as non-secure.
 Part of Google’s big security push includes potentially flagging all HTTP sites with a red-for-danger icon by the end of the year.
 Businesses that have not implemented the necessary security measures are in danger of being flagged with this red icon, which could turn away customers who access their website.

 For the average consumer this may seem trivial, but as an e-commerce site owner or an online business that handles sensitive data wanting to reach a broader customer base and build more trust, this means that there is a need to take security more seriously.
 Not only will switching to HTTPS elevate the security of online services, but it will also help increase customer awareness and trust when they visit insecure websites.